bradleyg/django-s3direct/README.md

 # content_disposition [optional] Useful for sending files as attachments.
 # bucket [optional] Specify a different bucket for this particular object.
 # server_side_encryption [optional] Encryption headers for buckets that require it.
+#
+# DANGER!
+# Due to limitations in EvaporateJS the arguments (other than 'auth') cannot be reliably validated in AWS request
+# signing phase.
+Therefore, any request passing a single 'auth' function for any destination allows using
+# s3direct's AWS credentials for any other destination, and if s3direct has a wide enough IAM policy, authenticating to
+# other AWS services.
+Also, a malicious user can easily override allowed, acl, cache_control etc. by modifying
+# the request between validation and signing.
+#
+# So, always configure 'auth' scenarios that users pass only if you are comfortable giving them full access
+# to any destination, and use a separate IAM policy for s3direct that only allows a minimal set of S3 operations.

 S3DIRECT_DESTINATIONS = {
     'example_destination': {